Satiankit96/Data-Science/Data Science Certification/6. Share Data Through the ART of Visualizing/Week_3/Week_3_1_Data_stories.md

 Spotlighting

 Presentation
-Characters - The players involved
+Characters - People affected by the story
 Settings - Current issues
 Plot - The complications
 Big reveal - More fussing over data